Max Planck Institute for Biology

 - Director at the MPI since 2002

 How do new variants arise in the genome?
-Why do some increase in frequency, but others do not?
-And why do certain combinations cause genetic incompatibilities?
-These questions reflect the evolutionary processes that we study: mutation, selection and speciation.
+And why do some increase in frequency, but others do not?
+These questions reflect the evolutionary processes that we study: mutation, selection and adaptation.

 Our team thrives on a highly integrated model of large-scale genomics, bioinformatics, and experiments in the lab and the field.
-Some students perform only experiments, while others apply and develop only bioinformatic tools.
-However, the majority has developed competence in both, and we train students in areas they are less familiar with.
+Some colleagues primarily develop and apply bioinformatic tools, but the majority has competence in both, and we train new colleagues in areas they are less familiar with.

-PhD graduates of the Weigel have done very well; a very recent example is Moises Exposito-Alonso, who was offered an independent position as Principal Investigator already before graduating and who recently won one of the extremely competitive NIH Director’s Early Independence Awards.
+PhD graduates of the Weigel Group have done very well; a very recent example is Moises Exposito-Alonso, who was offered an independent position as Principal Investigator already before graduating and who recently won one of the extremely competitive NIH Director’s Early Independence Awards

 Available PhD Projects